trietgaming/confession-manager/README.md

 - **Free to Use, No Ads:** The application is completely free to use, without any hidden costs or fees.
 Additionally, the application is ad-free, ensuring that users are not bombarded with unwanted advertisements.

-- **Open-Source:** The application's source code is available for anyone to view, modify, and distribute under an open-source license.
+- **Open-Source:** The application's source code is available for anyone to view, modify, and distribute under [MIT license][license-url].
 This allows developers to contribute to the application's development and improve its functionality.

 - **High Performance:** The application is built on top of the SolidJs library with optimized code that runs incredibly fast, providing instant response times and smooth user experience.